Computer

 The Change-Up

 Breast enlargement surgeries ought to soon be an element of the past, as Leslie Mann and Olivia Wilde included the usage of CGI breasts in this comedy.
-Mann appeared nude without certainly being nude thanks to large digital breasts being brought in submit-production, at the same time as Wilde sported pasties in her topless scene that were later replaced with CGI nipples.
+Mann appeared nude without certainly being naked thanks to large digital breasts being brought in submit-production, at the same time as Wilde sported pasties in her topless scene that were later replaced with CGI nipples.
 With all of the flak occasionally directed at CGI, the effect truly has its uses.
-Whether it’s stopping actors from using risky weight-loss strategies like Matt Damon wanted to do for The Martian or maintaining them from having to movie uncomfortable nude scenes, it looks like CGI is without a doubt making actors’ jobs a little simpler.
+Whether it’s stopping actors from using risky weight-loss strategies like Matt Damon wanted to do for The Martian or preventing them from having to movie uncomfortable nude scenes, it looks like CGI is, undoubtedly, making actors’ jobs a little simpler.

 Carol P. Middleton